patrickcberry/ubuntu-scripts/README.md

 Installs and starts the server which runs on port 8765.

-Issue with Chrome version 76.0.3809.100 (Official Build) (64-bit) where video is not displayed (spinners only).
+Motioneye has an issue with Chrome version 76.0.3809.100 (Official Build) (64-bit) where video is not displayed (spinners only).

 A workaround is to set `chrome://flags/#enable-lazy-image-loading` to `disabled`.